Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Introduction

+We make two primary substantive contributions to the literature on redistricting reform.
+First, we help address a debate in the literature about whether, and how, reforms impact redistricting plans.
+Existing work on the effectiveness of redistricting reforms presents conflicting arguments and findings, with \citet{nelson2023} concluding that ``the efficacy of redistricting reforms is contested in political science'' (p.~207).
+For example, some studies argue that commissions produce fairer plans, largely by removing self-serving electoral incentives from legislative map drawers \citep{carson2004effect, carson2014reevaluating, edwards2017institutional, lindgren2013effect, litton2012road, mcdonald2004comparative, nelson2023, keena2021gerrymandering}.
+In contrast, others reach much less optimistic conclusions about the efficacy of redistricting commissions and find limited or no impact of reforms on outcomes like competitiveness and partisan bias \citep{cottrill2012effects, henderson2018gerrymandering, kousser2018reform, miller2013redistricting, seabrook2017drawing}.
+We contribute to this debate by formalizing and presenting an approach that focuses on how reforms impact \emph{leeway}---the relative control political actors have over the resulting redistricting plan.

+Some work has focused on the long-term decrease of partisan bias in redistricting. \citet{caughey2022dynamic} highlights how the size of the partisan bias has largely decreased since the 1940s, especially after the reapportionment revolution, though the trend has flattened in recent cycles.
+We focus on this most recent period.
+While we do not explain the long-term decrease, we offer policy evaluations on how restrictive reforms could help restart the decrease.

+Second, we contribute to the literature on redistricting reform by presenting the most comprehensive empirical evidence yet available about how the full process of redistricting shapes political outcomes.
+Most existing studies examine reform structures by comparing outcomes from single aspects (e.g., who draws initial maps or whether courts can intervene) of much more complex redistricting process \citep{carson2004effect, carson2014reevaluating, edwards2017institutional, nelson2023}.
+We argue that redistricting is best examined by analyzing its entire process.
+Crucially, our approach allows us to demonstrate that various reforms implemented together can be more effective than a single reform alone.

-Beyond the substantive findings, this paper advances a new methodology for studying redistricting reform, one which we hope will translate to the study of other institutional systems as well.
-Redistricting reform efforts have produced diverse institutional changes across states.
-While most scholars have simply classified reforms into different categories \citep{cain2012, edwardsetal2017, warshaw_2022, nelson2023}, such an approach may miss important differences in these institutional changes.
+This process-based approach requires several methodological innovations for studying redistricting reform.
+We believe that the proposed new methodological approach can also be applied to the study of other institutional systems.
+Reform efforts in redistricting have produced diverse institutional changes across states.
+While most scholars have classified reforms into different categories \citep{cain2012, edwards2017institutional, warshaw_2022, nelson2023}, such an approach may miss important nuances and potential interactions between features of these institutional changes.

-In contrast, we use formal modeling to place these complex institutional characteristics on a continuous univariate scale to summarize how they constrain partisan actors.
-This theoretically driven approach, which we demonstrate predicts the empirical patterns well, makes it possible to apply the difference-in-differences strategy to our complex setting for credible causal inference.
+In contrast, we use formal modeling to place these complex institutional characteristics on a continuous univariate scale and summarize how they constrain partisan actors.
+This theoretically driven approach, which we demonstrate accurately predicts empirical patterns, makes it possible to apply a difference-in-differences strategy to our complex setting for credible causal inference.